The rise and rise again of Fortnite has been extraordinary, hardly heard of a few years ago, it’s now on the lips of

 It suggests that gaming's insularity is perhaps overstated, maybe cultural factors are more responsible for the inaccessibility of games than their mechanical sophistication.
 What games might need to reach new audiences is not to simplify, but to broaden: to find ways to hit cultural and aesthetic means of appealing to new demographics beyond the core gaming audience.

 People want to play new games, even the most complex and messy ones.
 Fortnite is proof of that.
 We are going to see a whole slew of new games and themes shortly looking to mimic Fortnite’s success.
 And if they can get Drake on board, that’ll help.

 Online gaming’s popularity is undeniable.

-A quick look at its timeline indicates that virtual games are becoming more brutal and more gruesome – a result owed to the improvement of graphics and online accessibility, but also due to our need for bigger, better and more realistic online interactions.
+A quick look at its timeline indicates that virtual games are becoming more brutal and more gruesome – a result owing to the improvement of graphics and online accessibility, but also due to our need for bigger, better and more realistic online interactions.

 Children must be educated about online gaming and the possibility that the fellow gamers that they meet online may want to hurt them outside of the game or gain access to their private information.

 The truth is children have access to the internet from as young as 3.
 Safety/online safety is therefore critical to ensuring their protection.

 Our talks about internet safety for kids focus on helping children understand the real dangers that the internet poses and why they need to be vigilant on both gaming platforms and social media.